-- Manhattan distance, City block distance or Taxicab geometry (d_1) . - Chessboard distance, Chebyshev distance or Tchebychev distance (d{∞}) . - Chamfer distance, or weighted distance, with weights $(a, b)(d{a,b})$.
+- Manhattan distance, City block distance or Taxicab geometry (d_1) . - Chessboard distance, Chebyshev distance or Tchebychev distance (d{∞}) .

-Figure B.1: Example of graphical representation of the Distance Transform function.
+Figure B.1: Graphical representation of the Distance Transform function.
 The left image represents several connected components in gray, and the background in black.
 And the image on the right shows the distance transform value for each pixel in the left image.
 Brighter pixel color represents higher Distance Transform value.